Blonde Hair: 5 Dos and Don'ts You Need To Know This Summer

 (Posted on 26/07/21

-From sunshine and salt water to swimming pools and overstyling - the struggle is real for blondes during the summer.
+Whether it's sunshine and salt water or swimming pools and overstyling - the struggle is real for blondes during the summer.

 And while we may be praying for a second heatwave, our hair definitely isn't.

 "It's one of the hardest times of the year to keep your hair healthy as a blonde," explains Head Office Creative Hair Studios' senior stylist, Abi.
 "The sun, the sea water, the chlorine - even the way we style our hair - can all have a really damaging effect over the summer months."